Rominio/Floppify/README.md

 3. copy your spotify_liunk.txt onto the floppy disk
 4. rename the floppy disk to "FLOPPY"

-=> if everything was corerct, spotify should now open and play the album :) ENJOY!
+=> if everything was correct, spotify should now open and play the album :) ENJOY!